robinagandhi/swa/pages/syllabus.md

 Any exam or assignment material submitted which looks identical in any fashion to another student's work or external sources will be considered plagiarism.
 I will adjust the grade to the minimum possible (Zero) for the assignment for all parties involved.
 Any further offenses will result in an “F” for the course, accompanied by academic dishonesty actions taken by the College Dean.
 Note carefully the University policy on [academic integrity](http://goo.gl/NVWUBy) and [code of conduct](https://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/code-of-conduct.php).
 Make yourself familiar with writing techniques such that you can cite external sources without plagiarizing.
 Here are a few links to writing resources: [[1]](https://owl.purdue.edu/owl/research_and_citation/using_research/quoting_paraphrasing_and_summarizing/index.html), [[2]](https://owl.purdue.edu/owl/research_and_citation/using_research/quoting_paraphrasing_and_summarizing/paraphrasing.html)

-Many of your deliverables will be on Github in a public repository.
+Many of your class deliverables will be on Github in a public repository.
 As a result, you must be extra careful to avoid plagiarism through responsible and ethical practices.

 # Exams
 There will be a mid-term and a final exam.
 The exams will consist of essay-type questions which may require design and modeling activities.
 These exams will allow full access to technology and are intended to help focus on the essential parts of the course material, reinforce learning, and provide timely feedback.
 The exam questions will typically have multiple parts, be sure you answer all the parts.